Week 1: Genome Analytics

 function to assign it to a variable.
 Name this variablefa_ch

-should replace the usage ofview
+should replace the usage of view

-, which does not assign your channel to a variable but simply prints its contents to standard out.
+a variable but simply prints its contents to standard out.
+They are mutually

-Cloned the github classroom link for project 0 to your student directory in the bf528 project space.
+Clone the github classroom link for project 0 to your student directory in the bf528 project space.

 Read through the README.md, which describes the directory structure we will be utilizing throughout the semester.

-Generated a YML file in the
+Generate a YML file in the

 envs/